 Applications for the 2018 Veterinary Student Summer Fellowships Program must be received by 5:00 PM on Friday, February 9, 2018.

 Interested applicants should download and complete the Veterinary Student Summer Fellowship Application in order to be considered for the program.
 Application materials must also include a Letter of Intent, current resume or CV, and one letter of recommendation.

-Materials should be submitted to ULAM Senior Administrative Assistant Kate Lebowsky at email@example.com.
+Materials should be submitted to ULAM Senior Administrative Assistant Kate Lebowsky at firstname.lastname@example.org.
 Two concurrent fellows will be accepted each year.
-The decision date for the 2017 program is March 13, 2017.
+The decision date for the 2018 Program is March 12, 2018.

 The overall objective of the Veterinary Student Summer Fellowships Program is to expose current veterinary students to the many aspects of laboratory animal medicine, including research, clinical medicine, administrative resources management, and pathology.
 Specific learning objectives include: